Khoshaf

 A chilled Afghan dried-fruit compote eaten at Eid and summer breakfasts — dried apricots, golden raisins, dried figs, slivered almonds, and walnut halves soaked overnight in lightly-sweetened cold water perfumed with rose water and a knob of cardamom.
 Eaten cold with a spoon, the fruit plump and tender, the syrup thin but intensely flavored.

 Cold spoonful, completely refreshing.
 Each piece of fruit is rehydrated to its original plump shape — apricot soft and tart, fig deeply sweet with crunchy seeds, raisin tender and concentrated.
 The nuts are slightly softened but still crunchy.
-The syrup itself is the surprise: light, complex, with cardamom-cinnamon backbone and a floral rose-water top note.
+The syrup itself is the surprise: light, complex, with a cardamom-cinnamon backbone and a floral rose-water top note.
 No cream, no eggs, no heavy fat.
 The lightest possible end to a heavy meal, the best breakfast on a hot day.

 Cold soaking (not hot) is the secret — it slowly rehydrates the fruit while drawing concentrated fruit sugars OUT into the surrounding water, creating the syrup naturally without cooking.
 Hot soaking would extract bitter tannins from the dried fruit skins and lose the fresh aromatic compounds.
 The 12-24-hour timeline allows osmotic equilibrium: the fruit becomes plump and the water becomes syrup.
 Rose water is added last because its volatile floral compounds would dissipate during the long soak; it's the final perfume that hits the nose at serving.